adobe/aepsdk-edgeidentity-android/Documentation/getting-started-test-app.md

 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>
 ```
 For more specifics on the use of this permission in the context of Android version requirements and permission merging through SDKs, see the [AdvertisingIdClient.Info documentation](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient.Info).

-## Google Mobile Ads Lite SDK
-The [Google Mobile Ads Lite SDK](https://developers.google.com/admob/android/lite-sdk) is a way to use ads APIs without including the full size Google Mobile Ads SDK.
-See API reference for [`AdvertisingIdClient`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient) and [`AdvertisingIdClient.Info`](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient.Info); the latter provides the APIs for getting the ad ID value and tracking authorization status.

-The Google AdMob SDK requires an application ID specified in the `AndroidManifest.xml` when the SDK is included in the build, otherwise the app will crash.
-However, for just ad ID testing purposes, the SDK doesn't have to be initialized.
-See Google's [quick start guide](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk) for a detailed implementation guide (and a free sample app ID provided by Google for testing purposes in step 3).

 ## AndroidX Ads SDK
 Overview: https://developer.android.com/jetpack/androidx/releases/ads